-It was only after a couple moments that I remembered that the voice belonged to Tomás and a few more to remember what we had been talking about.
+It took me a few moments to realize that the voice belonged to Tomás and a few more to remember what we’d been talking about.

-I had heard the determination in his voice and finally my own curiosity got the better of me.
+I heard the determination in his voice and finally, my curiosity got the better of me.

-I felt a shiver running down my spine as we got closer to the pipe.
+I felt a shiver running down my spine when I saw it.

-This time we were prepared though.
-Tomás had gotten a map of the sewers, two police flashlights, a Taser and a couple of other things, including a gun.
+This time we came prepared.
+Tomás had gotten his hands on a map of the old sewers, two police flashlights, and a handful of other things, including a gun.

-The smell hit me right away, it was worse than I remembered.
+The smell hit us right away.
+It was far worse than I remembered.

-I didn’t ask what he was talking about.
-I had heard some of the horror stories regarding my old home, but only once I was far away at college.
+I didn’t ask what he meant.
+Ever since I’d moved away, I’d heard all the horror stories about my neighborhood.
 Stories about rape and murder, poverty and prostitution as well as child crime.
-I guess if you live right in the middle of it, you simply don’t see things for what they are.
-I didn’t want to know what Tomás had to handle on a daily basis.
+I guess, when you’re growing in the middle of it, you don’t see things for what they really are.

-As we ventured deeper inside a sense of Deja-vu came over me, as the daylight got weaker and weaker before it was almost completely gone again.
-I felt the hair stand up on my arms as we turned our flashlights on.
+As we venture deeper into the older sewers, a sense of Déjà vu washed over me.
+The daylight grew weaker and weaker before it vanished completely.
+I felt the hair on my arms stand up as we turned on our flashlights.

-Step by step the memory of more than a decade came back to me.
-It is surprising how deep certain images can be burned into your mind.
+Step by step the memory of over a decade ago came back to me.
+It’s surprising how deep certain images can be buried inside of your mind.

 Tomás showed me the map and pointed at a specific area.

-We were down there for almost two hours, when Tomás started to curse.
+We’d been down there for almost two hours when Tomás cursed.

 “Wait, are you serious?”

-He nodded and held up the map that was now covered in marks.
+He nodded and held up the map that was now covered in dots and marks.